smallt-TAO/Motif-Iteration-Model-for-Network-Representation/README.md

 This code is designed for "Motif Iteration Model for Network Representation".

-Abstract.
+## Abstract：
 Social media mining has become one of the most popular research areas in Big Data with the explosion of social networking information from Facebook, Twitter, LinkedIn, Weibo and so on.
 Understanding and representing the structure of a social network is a key in social media